Five Have a Mystery to Solve (film)

 Five Have a Mystery to Solve is a 6-part 1964 British children's film serial directed by Ernest Morris and starring David Palmer and Darryl Read.
 It was written by Michael Barnes based on the novel of the same name by Enid Blyton, and made by the Children's Film Foundation.

 Plot

 The Famous Five – Julian, Dick, George, Anne and Tim the dog – are visiting a seaside cottage and befriend young Wilfred, an orphan.
-Hearing that animals may be in danger on nearby Whispering Island, Wilfred goes to investigate and soon fiinds himself in trouble.
+Hearing that animals may be in danger on nearby Whispering Island, Wilfred goes to investigate and soon finds himself in trouble.
 The Famous Five go to his rescue.